FunneyBugs/Vroom-it-Up/README.md

 # Vroom it Up!
 Hello there!
-Thanks for choosing to download Vroom it Up!
+Welcome to the Vroom it Up!
+Github Page.
 Here is some info you might want to know:

-# Types of Files Available
+# Files Available for Download
 There are 6 different types of files you can use, like:

 - Plain HTML: Small, easy, and you can send this to your friends!